ChanGuanYu/Rogue-like-Zombie-Game/README.md

-# Zombie-Apocalypse-Game
+# Zombie-Survival-Game
-A text-based "rogue-like" game made using object-oriented programming.
+A text-based roguelike game made using object-oriented programming.